 The Office of Undergraduate Studies in Psychology implemented changes to the curriculum that applies to students matriculated at Duke during summer 2018 and later.
 Make sure to read the bulleted descriptions under PSY 101 to find how this change applies to you.
 Printable checklists are accessible by following the link that applies to your specific matriculation status below.

-Five psychology courses are required for the minor in Psychology.
+Five psychology courses are required to complete the minor in Psychology.
 These courses must include:

 2. Distribution Requirement.
-At least two Introductory/Survey courses.
-You must complete:
+At least two area survey courses.
+Students must complete: